 The INSPIRE Program advances our school community beyond its traditional curriculum by engaging young men in seminar courses designed for 21st century academic and career exploration, instilling a lifelong passion for learning and the knowledge to face challenges of the future within the framework of the Catholic faith.

 What is INSPIRE?

-In celebration of Bishop Hendricken High School’s 60th Anniversary, and our commitment to the education of young men, we are launching an exciting new academic venture, The INSPIRE Program, for the 2020-2021 Academic Year.
+In celebration of Bishop Hendricken High School’s 60th Anniversary, and our commitment to the education of young men, we are launching an exciting new academic venture, The INSPIRE Program, in 2021.

 INSPIRE introduces a new element to the Hendricken curriculum, dedicating one day of the school week to compelling, thoughtful, and innovative seminars, each meeting for ninety minute periods.
 Four days of the school week will be dedicated to our traditional schedule (Green Days), while the fifth day will be devoted to INSPIRE seminars (Gold Day).
 This new schedule is an opportunity for our students to learn — and our faculty to teach — in classes designed for project-based and hands-on learning within areas of study that especially interest them.

 As the name suggests, our goal is for students to be inspired by a variety of classes created with their passions and interests in mind.
 INSPIRE affords students the ability to focus on deeper exploration within a particular subject area using specific skills.
 The program gets to the core of Catholic education by challenging students to deepen their appreication for beauty, goodness and truth; cultivate a reverence for learning; and foster an atmosphere of creativity.
 The INSPIRE Program will help our students in their traditional core classes, as seminars will also develop an understanding of skills necessary to access academic content in unique ways.